tianwei-wu-hub/RNWebSDK/README.md

 ## Runnning the example

-- Android
+### Android

 1. Start the Metro service, navigate to `FoxitPDFSDKForWebReactNativeExample`, and execute:
 ```bash
 npx react-native start
 ```
 2. Start Android Emulator.
-3. In the new terminal, navigate to `FoxitPDFSDKForWebReactNativeExample`, and execute:
+3. Run app, in the new terminal, navigate to `FoxitPDFSDKForWebReactNativeExample`, and execute:
 ```bash
 npx react-native run-android
 ```

 Wait a while, your app will install and launch in Android emulator automatically.

-- iOS
+### iOS

 1. Start the Metro service, navigate to `FoxitPDFSDKForWebReactNativeExample`, and execute:
 ```bash
 npx react-native start
 ```
-2. In the new terminal, navigate to `FoxitPDFSDKForWebReactNativeExample`, and execute:
+2. Run app, in the new terminal, navigate to `FoxitPDFSDKForWebReactNativeExample`, and execute:
 ```bash
 npx react-native run-ios
 ```